 Evidence is needed to promote agroforestry.
 Measuring the effect of regenerative agriculture and agroforestry is still in its infancy.
-The reNature Foundation has set up its own science team that is researching this together with button limited to Wageningen.
+The reNature Foundation has set up its own science team that is researching this together with Wageningen University.
 This research can be financed with institutional and private donations or with the foundation’s own money.

 Grants for promotion